Richard-Phelps/bp-instant-chat/README.txt

 * Added message to the message control view explaining what can be done
 * Bug fix for version 1.2 where no message is displayed if a chat doesn't exist between the 2 users

+= 1.3 =

+* Added the ability to allow users to chat with their friends only which can be enabled and disabled in the settings

 == Upgrade Notice ==

 * Version 1.0 is working on WordPress version 4.5.2
 * Version 1.1 is working on WordPress version 4.5.2
 * Version 1.2 is working on WordPress version 4.5.3
 * Version 1.2.1 is working on WordPress version 4.5.3
+* Version 1.3 is working on WordPress version 4.5.3